nucypher/nucypher/docs/source/support/faq.rst

 This all seems too complex for me, can I still participate in some way?
 -----------------------------------------------------------------------

-We highly recommend delegating to a staking company rather than doing it yourself, if you are not super familiar with running nodes for other networks.
+We highly recommend delegating to an experienced staker rather than doing it yourself, if you are not super familiar with running nodes for other networks.